a327ex/www/content/posts/community_management.md

 corrupted ones.

 There's also another more subtle problem with the structure that promises add, which is that because they're a cope, they're essentially a form of fake success in a way.
-Ideally you want people to keep playing the game because it is fun and addicting, and not because of the structures of promises, or because of streamers, or any other set of things that are not directly related to the game's quality.
+Ideally you want people to keep playing the game because it is fun and addicting, and not because of the promises, or because of streamers, or any other set of things that are not directly related to the game's quality.

 Essentially, if the game's success is built on those structures it means that the problems the game has haven't been solved, they've just been postponed.
 For most developers this is exactly what they want because they're running companies and employing people, and so giving the game life beyond what it naturally would have is always desirable.
 But for me?
-I'm not bound to anyone like that, I have no responsibilities to anyone but myself, and so I can take the way riskier path of having to actually solve the game's retention at the most fundamental level possible and risk the game dying than having to keep doing updates at a predictable schedule and coping while worrying about player numbers.
+I'm not bound to anyone like that, I have no responsibilities to anyone but myself, and so I can take the way riskier path of having to actually solve the game's retention at the most fundamental level possible and risk the game dying rather than having to keep doing updates at a predictable schedule and coping while worrying about player numbers.

 I focused somewhat on GGG and Valve for this discussion, and I think they're good examples of this dichotomy.
 Valve definitely takes the riskier approach